get-set-fetch/scraper/README.md

 ### UpsertResourcePlugin
 Updates a static resource or inserts a dynamic one after being scraped by previous plugins | [schema](./src/plugins/default/UpsertResourcePlugin.ts)
+- `keepHtmlData`
+  - Whether or not to save html buffer response (if present) under resource.data

 ### ScrollPlugin
 Performs infinite scrolling in order to load additional content | [schema](./src/plugins/default/ScrollPlugin.ts)